 Duties related to compliance with external and internal regulation (monitoring regulations, disseminating information, training, supervising) are handled by the compliance function, which is part of the independent Risk Management division.
 Compliance operations are reported regularly to the Executive Management Team and to the Audit Committee of the Board of Directors.
 The Board of Directors also receives regular reviews of the development of banking regulation and its impacts on MuniFin's operations.
-In 2022, the compliance operations focused on improving and optimizing monitoring of regulation throughout the organisation and supporting the implementation of ESG regulation.
-Various support measures and internal models have been developed to improve the analysis and implementation, both in units and in the Development Management Office.
-In addition, a central point of focus has been supporting the IT risk management, especially in the outsourcing projects.
-As part of internal control, compliance has strengthened the monitoring of risk events and controls to ensure that all compliance risk events come to the attention of the unit.
-The unit has carried out monitoring in accordance with a plan and the Company maintains a log for the recommendations given based on this monitoring.
+In 2023, the focus of compliance activities was on aligning regulatory monitoring and change analysis across the entire organization.
+The unit particularly supported ESG regulatory implementation and analysed IT regulatory changes.
+Additionally, there has been a focus on supporting IT risk management, especially in outsourcing projects.
+As part of the organization-wide development, efforts were initiated to enhance the internal control framework and improve automated controls.
+Regarding internal control, compliance has intensified the monitoring of risk events and controls to ensure that compliance-related incidents are brought to the unit's attention.
+The unit has conducted monitoring activities according to the plan, maintaining company-wide action tracking related to recommendations.
+Internal communication regarding internal compliance requirements for the staff has been increased.